BC’s historic landslides are large-scale tracts of land that move over time, impacting communities, roads and bridges.

 Work underway in these areas involves conceptual design for repairs and alternate alignments, geotechnical and hydrotechnical investigations, and climate-resilience and environmental reviews.
 Geotechnical monitoring includes electronic remote sensing and evaluation of the slide area, monthly aerial LiDAR (laser scan) surveys, slope monitoring and subsurface investigation.

 Among the 10 Cariboo sites, is the historic Highway 97 at Cottonwood Hill slide which reawakened in 2020.
 Although the slide remains active with ongoing monitoring, travel through the area is safe.
+Work to stabilize the area is underway.

 Another area, Quesnel-Hydraulic Road, was closed after multiple historic landslides reactivated there during the 2020 spring freshet.
 Unstable slopes, and continuing erosion at the Fraser River, make the affected segment unsafe for public use.
 French Road serves as an alternate route.